-Living by these simple yet powerful agreements can be one of the most challenging, but also life-changing things you will ever do.
+Living by these simple yet powerful agreements can be one of the most challenging but also life-changing things you will ever do.
 So, what are the four agreements and how to live by them?

 The agreements are rooted in traditional Toltec wisdom, a culture that dominated a state centered in Mexico between 900–1168 CE.
 The Toltec strived for mastery of awareness through personal discipline.